hmrc/bucket-dir/README.md

 ## Development

-See the `Makefile` and run the appropriate rules.
+Start with `make init`.
+This will install prerequisties and set up a poetry managed virtual environment containing all the required runtime and development dependencies.

+Unit testing can be performed with `make test`.
+If you want to run pytest with other options, use `poetry run pytest ...`.

+Finally, you can build with `make build`.
+This will update dependencies, run security checks and analysis and finally package the code into a wheel and archive.

+Publishing can be performed with `make publish`, but this is only intended to run in CI on commit to the main branch.
+If running locally, you need to have PyPI credentials set as env vars.

+For other rules, see the [Makefile](Makefile).

+If you are a collaborator, feel free to make changes directly to the main branch.
+Otherwise, please raise a PR.
+Don't forget to bump the version in [pyproject.toml](pyproject.toml).

 ### Using the local bucket-dir script

 You can use the provided `bucket-dir` script from the root of the repo to run the code without having to build and install it.
-Keep in mind that you'll need to provide a path, e.g. `./bucket-dir --help`.
+Keep in mind that you'll need to provide a path and run it within the virtual environment (e.g. `poetry run ./bucket-dir --help`).

 ## License